miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 ![Browse project folder by File Explorer](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/images/en/file-manager-browse-project-folder.png)

-Find your project in your file manager: it is a folder with the name of the project, containing the sub-folders
+Find your project in your file manager: it is a folder with the name of the project, containing the subfolders
 ***/dictionary, /glossary, /omegat, /source, /target***, and ***/tm***.
 They are all empty.
-You will put your document to be translated into the ***/source*** folder; the ***/target*** folder will be filled with your translated text; the ***/omegat***  folder need not concern you now; the ***/tm*** and ***/glossary*** files will remain empty unless and until you create a .tmx file and a glossary and put them into those respective folders; the ***/dictionary*** folder is where you can put bilingual dictionaries, if you wish, in the appropriate format (see User’s Manual)..
+You will put your document to be translated into the ***/source*** folder; the ***/target*** folder will be filled with your translated text; the ***/omegat***  folder need not concern you now; the ***/tm*** and ***/glossary*** folders will remain empty unless, and until, you create a .tmx file and a glossary and put them into those respective folders; the ***/dictionary*** folder is where you can put bilingual dictionaries, if you wish, in the appropriate format (see User’s Manual).

 # 6. Translating